The Top Guided Land Tours in Niue

-Tours are available from Thursday to Saturday.
-See the coconut baits in action on this night tour that typically starts around 8pm.
+See the coconut baits in action on this night tour that typically starts around 8 pm.
 Delve into the forest at night, when it’s the best time to see a lot of uga in the forest.

 This tour orientation tour of the island introduces you to some of the west coast highlights, including cultural and historical sites, snorkelling spots and places to eat.
 The 4-hour tour also includes a tide chart to know when is the best time to visit each swimming location during your stay.
-Refreshments are also included in the tour.
-Tours run on Tuesday and Saturday mornings.
+Refreshments are included in the tour.
+Tours run in the mornings after plane days.

 Explore Niue East Coast Tour

 This half-day tour of the east coast takes you to the village of Hakupu on your way to the Anapala Chasm.
 After visiting the chasm, you delve into the Huvalu Forest Conservation Area to the iconic Togo Chasm for a tropical rainforest walk.
 Then it’s to the Hikulagi Sculpture Park before making your way across the island to Alofi and your accommodation.
 These tours require a minimum of four to run.

 Experience a 2-hour tour of a Niuean plantation and rainforest with A5 Plantation Tours.
 Your guide, Tony, will teach you about the Niuean way of life living off the land on a very casual yet interactive 4WD tour.

 You’ll get to touch and taste the food grown on the plantation depending on what is in season, including pawpaw, banana, mango, watermelon, cassava, taro, kumara and more!
 Tony also gives you plenty of opportunity to take fruit with you after the tour – so have a bag handy!
 Ask plenty of questions and you’ll learn a lot on this relaxed yet informative tour.